Shattering the Ephemeral Storage Cost Barrier for Data-Intensive Serverless Workflows: Conclusion

 \section{Conclusion}

-The performance of data-intensive serverless applications heavily depends on the efficiency of inter-function data transfers.
-The data transfer options available in today's serverless clouds and those proposed by researchers fall short of serverless applications' demands.
-In response, we introduce \shortn{}, a high-speed API-preserving direct function-to-function communication method that integrates seamlessly with the existing autoscaling infrastructure. \shortn{} leverages control/data separation and secure references to provide low latency and high bandwidth for all typical serverless communication patterns.
-An \shortn{} prototype accelerates real-world serverless applications by 1.3-3.4\tms{} over the through-storage transfers {\em and} reduces the overall cost of executing the end-to-end application invocation by 2-5\tms{}.
-Compared to through-cache transfers, XDT yields speed-ups of 2-5\% while slashing the cost by 17-772\tms{}.
+The cost and performance of data-intensive serverless applications heavily depends on the efficiency of inter-function data transfers.
+The state-of-the-art data transfer methods for serverless clouds fall short of serverless applications' demands.
+In response, we introduce \shortn{}, a high-speed API-preserving direct function-to-function communication method that integrates seamlessly with the existing autoscaling infrastructure. \shortn{} leverages control/data separation and references to provide low latency and high bandwidth for all typical serverless communication patterns.
+A \shortn{} prototype reduces the overall cost of executing the end-to-end application invocation by 2-5\tms{} over the through-storage transfers {\em and} accelerates real-world serverless applications by 1.3-3.4\tms{}.
+Compared to through-cache transfers, \shortn{} slashes the cost by 17-772\tms{} while yielding speedups of 2-5\%.